 What Covey is suggesting here is a form of cognitive behavioral therapy.
 This particular practice is similar to an exercise in modifying your “explanatory style” that we wrote about in our series on resilience.
 It takes some work, but changing your words helps change your mindset.

 Take action (no matter how small).
-Most of the suggestions I’ve given so far have been about changing your mindset.
-But the most powerful thing you can do to adopt a more proactive posture is to just take action.
+While changing your mindset and language helps, the most powerful thing you can do to adopt a more proactive posture is simply to take action.
 As you take action, you’ll begin to show yourself that you can have an influence on the world, which kickstarts a virtuous cycle of proactivity.

 Look at your Circle of Influence.
 What’s an action you can take to move one of its items in a positive direction?
 Your actions don’t have to be big.
 In fact, they shouldn’t be big.
 Whenever you face a problem, break it down into the smallest parts possible and tackle each part one by one.
 It makes the problem less daunting and more concrete.

 Those are some things that have worked for me.
 Maybe they’ll work for you, too.

 Be sure to listen to my podcast with Stephen’s son about his father’s famous principles:

 - Think Win/Win